Bludaria/Bludaria.github.io/_projects/demo-project/index.md

 ## 3D Model to Physical Arena Design
 {% include image-gallery.html images="3d_actualise.png" height="400" %}

-To support the physical planning and spatial validation of the robot navigation testbed, the preliminary 2D sketch was translated into a 3D model using SolidWorks.
+<br>To support the physical planning and spatial validation of the robot navigation testbed, the preliminary 2D sketch was translated into a 3D model using SolidWorks.

 The final physical arena was constructed based on the initial conceptual layout and CAD visualization.
 It replicates a scaled-down version of a structured indoor environment of Terminal 1.
 Walls and setpieces like the Kinetic Rain and escalator
   - **Enclosed Room & Escalator Zone** <br>